• About Us

 Click the bullet symbol (•) to highlight it and then click Insert to add it to your document.

-How to add bullet points in Word
+Insert bullet points in Microsoft Word

-After you’ve added the bullet point symbol in your Word document, it will now be included in your recently used symbols which you can access by clicking Insert and then Symbol.
+After you’ve added the bullet symbol in your Word document, it will now be included in your recently used symbols which you can access by clicking Insert and then Symbol.

-How to Add Bullet Points in Excel
+Insert Bullet Points in Microsoft Excel

 Adding bullet points in Microsoft Excel is almost similar to Word.
-There’s no option to create a bulleted list in Excel, but you can insert a bullet point symbol to mimic one.
+There’s no option to create a bulleted list in Excel, but you can insert a bullet symbol to mimic one.

-Click the Insert tab
+Click the Insert tab in Microsoft Excel

 The Symbol dialog will appear along with all the symbols and special characters you can use in Excel.

-The bullet point symbol might be difficult to find, so narrow down your choices by selecting “General Punctuation” on the Subset field.
+The bullet symbol might be difficult to find, so narrow down your choices by selecting “General Punctuation” on the Subset field.

 How to add bullet points in Excel

-How to Add Bullet Points in Google Docs
+Insert Bullet Points in Google Docs

 Google Docs is a browser-based word processor that is becoming more popular due to its portability and ease of use.
 Just like Microsoft Word, Google Docs gives users the ability to create bulleted lists and insert bullet points into their documents.

-To create a bulleted list in Google Docs, click the Bulleted List icon or type Ctrl + Shift + 8.
 You can also make a bulleted list by clicking Format, selecting Bullets & Numbering and then Bulleted List.
 You can then choose the style and design of the bullets.

-Create a bulleted list in Google Docs
+How to create a bulleted list in Google Docs

 If you don’t want to create a bulleted list, you can add bullet points in Google Docs by clicking Insert and then Special Characters.

 You will be shown a large library of special characters that you can insert in Google Docs.
-To find the bullet point symbol, select “Punctuation” and “Other” in the dropdown fields.
+To find the bullet symbol, select “Punctuation” and “Other” in the dropdown fields.
 Click the bullet symbol (•) on the first row to insert it into your document.

 You can also search the symbol by typing “bullet” in the “Search by keyword” field.